-This course pairs readings in English, Iberian, and colonial primary sources with seminal works of theory and criticism in early modern critical race studies.
+This course examines the dramatic works of Shakespeare, as well as those by contemporaries such as Marlowe, Kyd, and Lyly.
 Students will become familiar with the theoretical frameworks of historicism and cultural studies; practice close reading works with regard to early modern literary conventions; and integrate these analytical approaches in their original research essay.